-Q: What shipping/pickup methods are available for my state?
+Q: What shipping or pick up methods are available in my state?

-A: Upon checkout you will enter in your shipping address, this will pull up everything that is available in your state!
-(Be sure to have at least $350 in your cart to view available options!)
+A: At checkout, you will enter your shipping address which will display all available options for you!
+Be sure to have at least $350 in your cart to view the options.

-Peruse the options slowly to make sure you pick the right one for you!
+Peruse slowly to make sure you pick the right one for you!

 Q: What days do you deliver?

 Here's the truth – florists avoid shipping their flowers via FedEx at all costs.
-Because they don't want to worry about an unforeseen delay, they will ship cargo any time they can.
+Because they don't want to worry about an unforseen delay, they will ship cargo any time they can.

-You know how we get fresh fish and sushi in Oklahoma?!
-It's because SWA Cargo exists!
+You know how we get fresh fish and sushi in Oklahoma?
+It's because Southwest Air Cargo exists!

-While a delay is always possible it is very rare when shipping cargo, and often a non-issue due to the fact the flowers are kept in coolers rather than hot FedEx warehouses.
+While a delay is always possible, it is very rare when shipping cargo and often a non-issue due to the fact that the flowers are kept in coolers rather than a hot FedEx wearhouse.

 A: Nope, no panicking required!
-Over half of all our shipments are Air Cargo and FedEx Overnight Priority, and every other floral company ships via FedEx so it is reliable.
-However, since we do see delays we encourage folks who can do Air Cargo to go that direction.
+Over half of all our shipments are air cargo and FedEx/UPS Overnight, and every other floral company ships via FedEx/UPS so they are reliable.
+However, since we do see delays, we encourage folks who can do air cargo or pickup to go those directions.

-If you need to go the FedEx route then we recommend shipping your box to an official FedEx station as a Hold For Pickup so you don't have to wait for your delivery or accidently miss your delivery.
+If you need to go to the FedEx route, then we recommend shipping your box to an official FedEx station as a 'hold for pickup' so you don't have to wait for your delivery or accidently miss your delivery.

-Here's an article on how to ship your flowers to a FedEx Hold For Pickup Location.
-Just keep in the mind, you have to bring your ID and it has to match the name on the box because they are strict like that....
+Here's an article on how to ship your flowers to a FedEx hold for pickup location.
+Keep in mind that you have to bring your ID and it HAS to match the name on the box because they are strict like that.

-Q: What if my flowers are delayed by one day, will everything be dead on arrival???
+Q: What if my flowers are delayed by a day?
+Will everything be dead on arrival??

 A: Nope, not at all.
-We've been in business since 2014 and have seen many delays, and we have never seen all the flowers and greenery die.
+We've been in business since 2014 and have seen many delays, and we have NEVER seen all the flowers and greenery die.
 Not one time.
-In the hot weather months we have seen a few delicate flowers not make the trip,but most of the time they can be revived.
+In the hot weather months, we've seen a few delicate flowers not make the trip but most of the time they can be revived.

-Although we are not responsible for a shipping delay, we will send replacements, if possible, or issue a refund if something doesn't make the trip.
+Although we are not responsible for shipping delays, we will send replacements – if possible – or issue a refund if something doesn't make the trip.

 Q: How big is the box of flowers?
 Will it fit in my car?
 I'm scared!

-A: Box sizes vary but they can always fit in a backseat of a small car, trunk, or SUV.
-Flowers are shipped tightly packed so the flowers can't shift around much.
+A: Box sizes can vary but they can always fit in the backseat of a small car, truck, or SUV.
+Flowers are shipped tightly packed so the flowers can't shift around.